rushildpatel/Customer-Call-Emotion-Recognition-with-Speaker-Diarization/README.md

 After comparing all the models we find the best performing model is SVM (Support Vector Machine).

 Part B: Split real life audio clip with multiple speakers (usually 2 in a customer call) using speaker diarization method

+For a deep dive into the project, here is a detailed report of it : https://drive.google.com/file/d/1Kg3tSbPfRJV5HOkTDdTnbR6OfhyPU0wt/view?usp=sharing